MdNurIslam69/PHP_project-01/admin-panel/vendors/bootstrap/site/docs/4.1/extend/icons.md

 group: extend
 ---

 Bootstrap doesn't include an icon library by default, but we have a handful of recommendations for you to choose from.
-While most icon sets include multiple file formats, we prefer SVG implementations for their improved accessibility and vector support.
+While most icon sets include multiple file formats, we prefer .heroSection-svg implementations for their improved accessibility and vector support.

 ## Preferred